 SYMPTOMS OF HEEL SPURS

-Since heel spurs and plantar fasciitis are so closely related, they are often described similarly.
-Patients may describe the pain as the feeling of a knife or pin sticking the bottom of their foot in the morning.
-As the day progresses, the pain usually turns into a dull ache.
+In general, pain from heel spurs is typically described as the feeling of a knife or pin sticking the bottom of the foot in the morning.
+As the day progresses, the pain usually lessens and turns into a dull ache.

-Traditional treatment for heel spurs can involve shoe inserts, strapping, physical therapy, and, in severe cases, surgery.
+In severe cases, surgery may be recommended.
 Using these treatments, patients typically find relief in 9 to 12 months.

-Airrosti is different.
-Our providers conduct a thorough injury assessment to identify the true underlying cause of the pain rather than just treating the symptoms.
-By combining highly specific and targeted manual treatment with at-home active rehab exercises, patients are typically pain free in an average of just three visits over a couple of weeks (based on patient-reported outcomes.
+At Airrosti, our expert providers will conduct a thorough injury assessment to identify the true underlying cause of your heel pain, rather than just treating the symptoms.
+By combining highly specific and targeted manual treatment with at-home active rehab exercises, patients are typically pain free in an average of just three visits, based on patient-reported outcomes.
 Our providers will also provide valuable resources and tools that will help you strengthen your body to prevent future injuries and stay pain free.

 If you’ve been suffering from heel or foot pain, give us a call at (800) 404-6050, or schedule an appointment with Airrosti today.